dkarthe/webjeda-blog/_posts/2016-04-27-jekyll-speed.md

 Website loads faster on an LTE connection than on a 2g connection.
 So in order to know the exact page speed and how well it is configured for performance, go through these online tools.

 [**GTmetrix:**](https://gtmetrix.com/){:rel='nofollow'}{:target="_blank"}
 GTmetrix is a page speed testing tool which provides pretty decent data with a cool UI.
-It provides crucial data on number of requests, minification status, possible optimization etc., In GTmetrix, my home page scores a whopping 99%!
+It provides crucial data on **number of requests**, **minification status**, **possible optimization** etc., In GTmetrix, my home page scores a whopping 99%!

 Many speed testing sites will let you know that your CSS, JS, HTML are not minified, images can be compressed etc., but this website gives you the optimized files right away to use.
 I usually download fully compressed image suggested by GTmetrix and replace the original image to enhances the speed.